hashicorp/terraform-google-terraform-enterprise/tests/public-active-active/README.md

 # TEST: Public Active/Active Terraform Enterprise

-## About This Example
+## About This Test

-This test for Terraform Enterprise creates a TFE installation with the following traits.:
+This test for Terraform Enterprise creates an installation with the following traits:

 - Active/Active mode